• Spanish

 • Elaborate basic sentences in Spanish.

-• Ask for directions.
+• Ask for directions in the city.

 • Distinguish words and phrases in a conversation.